sdiehl/subpy/README.md

 Subpy is a library for defining subsets of the Python language and querying ASTs for language-level properties that are specified as subsets of the language.

-It aims to provide library support for building *well-specified subsets* in contrast to the "anything the compiler can compile" model.
+It aims to provide library support for building *well-specified subsets* and break out of the "anything the compiler can compile" model.

 Many projects aim to work with specific subsets of Python that are amenable to *static analysis* and *type inference*, subpy is